-Based on reported import licenses, and after an increase in October, US long products imports declined 18% from 494,000 short tons in October to 405,000 tons in November.
-November 2014 long products imports were 33% higher than in November 2013 and January-to-November longs imports were 25% higher than in the same period last year.
+Based on reported import licenses, and after a significant rise in March, US long products imports declined 26% from 583,000 short tons in March to 432,000 tons in April.
+Long products imports in April 2014 were 410,000 tons and in April 2013 they were 249,000 tons.
+Long products imports for the first four months of 2015 were 12% higher than in the same period last year.

-Long products licenses for December as reported December 16th were 182,000 tons, which is likely to mean that full-month December imports will be a bit lower than November’s.
+Long products import licenses for May as reported mid-month on May 19th were 225,000 tons which is likely to mean that full-month May longs imports will be a bit lower than April’s.

 SIMA US long products import licenses and import actuals

-I will update the chart below to show mid-December license data when the figures are published the week of December 15th.
+I will update the chart below to show mid-May licenses when the figures are published the week of May 18th.

 SIMA US import licenses and actuals, flat products

 April 2012 to April 2015